-School Evaluation vs Private Neuropsychological Evaluation
+School Evaluations vs Private Neuropsychological Evaluations

 If you’re trying to understand why your child is struggling, it can be hard to know what kind of evaluation would actually be most helpful.